-These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
+These media sources are moderate to strongly biased toward conservative causes through story selection and/or political affiliation.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information reporting that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

 Factual Reporting: MIXED

-Founded in 2007, AMAC (The Association of Mature American Citizens) is a US based interest group, which describes itself as the conservative alternative to AARP (the American Association of Retired Persons).
-The Association of Mature American Citizens or AMAC, is based in Lady Lake, Florida.
+Founded in 2007, AMAC (The Association of Mature American Citizens) is a US-based interest group, which describes itself as the conservative alternative to AARP (the American Association of Retired Persons).
+The Association of Mature American Citizens, or AMAC, is based in Lady Lake, Florida.

 Funded by / Ownership